Toni Grant: Later years

-In 1988 she re-married, to business executive John McCulloch Bell, CEO and Chairman of the Board of Bell Packaging Corporation.
+In 1988 she remarried, to business executive John McCulloch Bell, CEO and chairman of the board of Bell Packaging Corporation.
 She also wrote a best-selling book called Being A Woman, in which she advised women to return to more traditional roles and embrace the idea of home and family.
 In 1989 she took a "sabbatical" from her radio program, which by then was originating at Los Angeles radio station KFI.
 During the following years she and her husband traveled extensively, and she also assisted him in his business ventures.
 In 1991, she and her husband relocated to Dallas, Texas, where she continued to write and do speaking engagements.
 In 1997, she returned to the air with another syndicated radio call-in program.

-Grant died on March 27, 2016 in Beverly Hills, California from complications from dementia.
+Grant died on March 27, 2016, in Beverly Hills, California, from complications from dementia.